Derek-Ashmore/error-detection-planning/instructions/COMMANDS.md

 > Minimum Viable Product Design

 ```
 npx claude-flow@alpha swarm "I would like a design that produces a minimum viable product first to analyze logs for a small number of low-volume applications before the requirements documented in file requirements/Requirements.md are realized.
 I need to minimize development effort in the minimum viable product to prove the idea.
-I do need automated acceptance tests for the minimum viable product." --claude
+I do need automated acceptance tests for the minimum viable product.
+Document this revision in file plans/minimum-viable-product-design.md." --claude
 ```

 - I would like a design that produces a minimum viable product first to analyze logs for a small number of low-volume applications before the requirements documented in file requirements/Requirements.md are realized.
 - I need to minimize development effort in the minimum viable product to prove the idea.
 - I do need automated acceptance tests for the minimum viable product.
+- Document this revision in file plans/minimum-viable-product-design.md.